jzuhone/cluster_merger_catalog/source/description.rst

 General Simulation Physics and Algorithms
 -----------------------------------------

-The galaxy cluster merger simulation data presented here comes from state-of-the-art N-body and hydrodynamics codes such as `FLASH <http://flash.uchicago.edu>`_ and `Athena <https://trac.princeton.edu/Athena/>`_.
+The galaxy cluster simulation data presented here comes from state-of-the-art N-body and hydrodynamics codes such as `FLASH <http://flash.uchicago.edu>`_ and `Athena <https://trac.princeton.edu/Athena/>`_.
 The exact physics and algorithms employed by the simulations vary, but in general: